Hennepin County Sheriff’s Office stops all DNA analysis after crime lab contamination

 Suzanne Weston-Kirkegaard, a forensic biologist with the Hennepin County Sheriff's Office, prepared DNA reference samples used to compare to crime scene evidence at the Hennepin County Crime Lab.
 (Jim Gehrz/The Minnesota Star Tribune)

 Laboratory Director Capt.
 Steve Labatt sent an email on Sept.
-26 alerting the Hennepin County Attorney’s Office that DNA personnel at the lab had discovered “sporadic DNA contamination” in their casework and it likely originated “from an external product we use in the DNA testing process.”
+26 alerting the Hennepin County Attorney’s Office that DNA personnel at the lab had discovered “sporadic DNA contamination” in their casework, likely originating “from an external product we use in the DNA testing process.”

-An internal memo from Hennepin County Managing Attorney Dan Allard on Monday said the latest update from the crime lab shows the contamination appears at random in casework but matches a DNA profile from a discharged shell casing from 2022 from an unknown male.
+A memo from Senior Hennepin County Attorney Dan Allard on Monday that was shared with defense attorneys said the latest update from the crime lab shows the contamination appears at random in casework but matches an unknown male’s DNA profile from a discharged shell casing from 2022.
 The lab recognized the contamination when that DNA profile showed up as a “reagent blank” or negative control that is meant to highlight contamination.

 “There will be months, or even a year or more, where it didn’t show up and then would appear a number of times in a short period of time,” Allard wrote while noting that the crime lab has examined all of its data from 2016 through 2024 to identify the contamination in any casework.

-The next step in the process could include retesting the DNA.
-The Hennepin County Attorney’s Office does not know what specific cases have been impacted and therefore doesn’t know how many are active investigations.
+The next step in the process could include retesting the sample.
+The Hennepin County Attorney’s Office does not know which cases have been impacted and therefore doesn’t know how many are active investigations.
+In a statement the Attorney’s Office said it is taking the issue “extremely seriously” and “working continuously to identify any affected cases” while collaborating with the crime lab.

-When Labatt first emailed the Sheriff’s Office about the contamination on Sept.
+When Labatt first emailed the Hennepin County Attorney’s Office about the contamination on Sept.
 26, he noted fewer than 10 cases were impacted.
-But the lab needed to work back through its casework to see if there was other contamination and that’s why it had to pause all DNA casework.
+But the lab needed to work back to see if there was other contamination, forcing it to pause all DNA casework.

 One day later, on Sept.
-27, Hennepin County Managing Attorney Michael Radmer sent an internal email to county prosecutors that the crime lab would be preparing a list of all impacted cases and that the Hennepin County Attorney’s Office had asked them to “identify upcoming cases set for trial with DNA evidence analyzed by the HCSO Crime Lab.”
+27, Hennepin County Managing Attorney Michael Radmer sent an email to defense attorneys to disclose the leak and that the crime lab would be preparing a list of impacted cases.

-Allard updated the office in an internal memo on Sept.
+Allard sent an update on Sept.
 30 after speaking with Allison Dolenc, the DNA section supervisor at the sheriff’s crime lab.

 That memo included the following information:

 The crime lab noticed the contamination two weeks before the initial email from Labatt.
-They immediately stopped all work on those cases, but hadn’t released any findings related to contamination on those cases.
+The lab immediately stopped all work on those cases, but hadn’t released any findings related to contamination on those cases.
 The crime lab then started looking for other cases that may have been impacted by contamination — the first cases to be found with contamination were in 2022 and the lab was looking back to 2016.
-At the time of that email, the HCSO was looking at cases in 2018.
-Dolenc told Allard the source of the contamination “likely came from plasticware” that was used in DNA testing.
+At the time of that email, the sheriff’s office was looking at cases in 2018.
+Dolenc told Allard the contamination “likely came from plasticware” used in DNA testing.

 There was an update two days later that the crime lab had identified 12 impacted cases, two of which were active.

-There are three other crime labs in the state that can process DNA evidence and “forensic serology” which is analysis of bodily fluids like blood, semen, saliva and urine: The Minnesota Bureau of Criminal Apprehension labs in St. Paul and Bemidji and the Tri County Regional Forensic Laboratory in Andover.
+There are three other crime labs in the state that can process DNA evidence and “forensic serology,” or analysis of bodily fluids like blood, semen, saliva and urine: the Minnesota Bureau of Criminal Apprehension labs in St. Paul and Bemidji and the Tri County Regional Forensic Laboratory in Andover.

 about the writer